tariqryousuf/tariqryousuf.github.io/README.md

 We theorized that we could use this method to increase samples in regions that our training data didn't emphasize, and thus increase accuracy of non-ideal gestures.
-Note that our training data contained non-ideal gestures that have vastly different accelerometer data than ideal gestures, so we hypothesized that this method would create more of these non-ideal examples and thus force the SVM to place more weight on these examples.
+Note that our training data already contained non-ideal gestures that have vastly different accelerometer data than ideal gestures, so we hypothesized that this method would create more of these non-ideal examples and thus force the SVM to place more weight on these examples.
 With enough fine-tuning, we could find a balance where this process improved non-ideal gesture recognition without diminishing ideal gesture recognition accuracy.